Feline Immunodeficiency Virus gp95 antibody | SU1-30

 Mouse anti Feline Immunodeficiency Virus gp95 antibody, clone SU1-30 does not recognise Feline Leukaemia Virus, Feline Herpes Virus type 1, Feline Coronavirus or Feline Calicivirus.

-Removal of Sodium Azide is recommended prior to use in functional studies - The use of EQU003 is recommended for this purpose.
+Removal of sodium azide is recommended prior to use in functional studies.

 - Target Species